-A Lloyd's broker established within the UK will be de-registered if it ceases, for any reason, to be authorised by the FCA.
-Similarly, an overseas broker will be de-registered if it no longer complies with its local authorisation requirements.
+A Lloyd's broker established within the UK will be deregistered if it ceases, for any reason, to be authorised by the FCA.
+Similarly, an overseas broker will be deregistered if it no longer complies with its local authorisation requirements.

-A Lloyd's broker may also be de-registered if it ceases to comply with any of the conditions described within this guide, the provisions of the Lloyd's Intermediaries Byelaw (as detailed in Part A) or if it has not transacted business in the Lloyd's market within a 12 month timeframe.
+A Lloyd's broker may also be deregistered if it ceases to comply with any of the conditions described in this guide, the provisions of the Lloyd's Intermediaries Byelaw (as detailed in Part A) or if it has not transacted business in the Lloyd's market within a 12 month timeframe.

-If we intend to de-register a Lloyd's broker we will always seek, where possible, to explain why.
-In the event of a Lloyd's broker being de-registered, the fee paid on registration will not be refunded.
+If we intend to deregister a Lloyd's broker we will always seek, where possible, to explain why.
+In the event of a Lloyd's broker being deregistered, the fee paid on registration will not be refunded.